 The literature on modified gravity theories features a well-established and robust line of inquiry based on thermodynamic principles.
 For instance, the foundational connection between horizon thermodynamics and gravitational field equations was first developed in the context of general relativity and was extended to $f(R)$ gravity by Eling et al.~\cite{Eling2006}.
 Recently, thermodynamic analyses have also been performed in the framework of $f(Q)$ and $f(Q,\mathcal{T})$ gravity, highlighting the role of non-metricity in driving late-time acceleration \cite{Xu2019}.
 Furthermore, reviews by Bamba and Odintsov~\cite{Bamba2012} and Nojiri et al.~\cite{Nojiri2017} emphasized that the generalized second law can act as a universal consistency criterion for a wide class of dark-energy and modified-gravity models.
-By anchoring our research to this well-established thermodynamic paradigm, we not only underscore the validity of $f(Q,\mathcal{T})$ gravity but also position it as a powerful framework capable of bridging cutting-edge theoretical predictions with stringent observational constraints.
+Hence, our research to this well-established thermodynamic paradigm, it is not only underscore the validity of $f(Q,\mathcal{T})$ gravity but it is a powerful framework capable for the theoretical predictions with stringent observational constraints.